Sources: Networks of Capital

 Manufactured Landscapes

 This striking film follows photographer Edward Burtynsky as he visits the darker side of global production and manufacturing, including giant factories and e-waste dumps in China.
 The visuals in this film are nothing short of extraordinary.
-You can watch clips of the film here.
+Learn more here.

 This documentary about French sociologist Pierre Bourdieu provides an intimate and thoughtful look into his life as a scholar and public intellectual.
 More information can be found here.